collinbarrett/FilterLists/.github/CONTRIBUTING.md

 ### Configuration

 The `appsettings*.json` files are only used when debugging in Visual Studio outside of Docker ([they are not copied into the built runtime images](https://github.com/collinbarrett/FilterLists/blob/59a4e067b35110ebda5d5cf1e3ef96cab2fcbfe5/.dockerignore#L28)).
-When running any of the projects in containers via Docker/Docker Compose, the configuration is passed in as environment variables configured in the [`.env` file](https://github.com/collinbarrett/FilterLists/blob/master/.env) and the `docker-compose*.yml` files.
+When running any of the projects in containers via Docker/Docker Compose, the configuration is passed in as environment variables configured in [`.env`](https://github.com/collinbarrett/FilterLists/blob/master/.env) and `docker-compose*.yml` files.

 ### Testing changes to the data (.json files)